-I don’t follow Buddhism as a religion, I am not a religious person anyways, but I am always keen to understand the ancient wisdom of any religion, the very basic teachings it offer, about how to live life in the right way.
-Since last few years, I have been reading about Zen spirituality quite often .
+I don’t follow Buddhism as a religion, I am not a religious person anyway, but I am always keen to understand the ancient wisdom of any religion, the very basic teachings it offers, about how to live life in the right way.
+Since last few years, I have been reading about Zen spirituality quite often.

 Living mindfully. – I have understood, is the central message of Zen Buddhism.

 The presence of such a beautiful Buddhist temple so near to home made me feel good, simply, good.

 Waiting for it to finish soon & to see it in its full glory…